erogenous-unmarriedwoman194/SenseAI/README.md

 # SenseAI
-SenseAI is pioneering the frontier of financial AI through data. ⚠️ The full dataset and production scripts are **not publicly available for commercial use**.
+Pioneering the frontier of financial AI through high-quality data. ⚠️ The full dataset and production scripts are not publicly available for commercial use.
-Contact bernykabalisa18@gmail.com to request access for pilot experiments.
+Contact bernykabalisa18@gmail.com to request access for pilot experiments

+# About the Dataset
-We introduce SenseAI, a proprietary, continuously collected corpus of human-in-the-loop (HITL) validated financial sentiment data, enriched with AI-generated reasoning chains, expert correction signals, and real-world market outcome validation.
-The dataset is designed to address structural gaps in existing financial NLP resources, specifically the absence of reasoning-aware annotations and the lack of RLHF-compatible structure in widely used benchmarks such as FinancialPhraseBank [1].
+SenseAI is a proprietary, continuously collected corpus of human-in-the-loop (HITL) validated financial sentiment data, enriched with:

+AI-generated reasoning chains
+Expert correction signals
+Real-world market outcome validation

-Spanning 1,439 labelled data points across 40 US-listed equities and 13 financial data categories, SenseAI captures not only sentiment classifications but the full decision-making context that produces them, including AI reasoning chains, confidence scores, human correction signals, and real market price outcomes.
-This multi-dimensional schema is architecturally aligned with Reinforcement Learning from Human Feedback (RLHF) training paradigms [2], enabling direct integration into modern LLM fine-tuning pipelines without additional preprocessing.
+The dataset spans 1,439 labeled data points across 40 US-listed equities and 13 financial data categories.
+It captures not only sentiment classifications but the full decision-making context, including AI reasoning chains, confidence scores, human correction signals, and real market outcomes.
+It is architecturally aligned with Reinforcement Learning from Human Feedback (RLHF) training paradigms, enabling direct integration into modern LLM fine-tuning pipelines without additional preprocessing.

-Analysis of the dataset yields six novel empirical findings regarding LLM behaviour in financial sentiment reasoning, including the first documented observation of latent reasoning drift in financial NLP tasks, systematic confidence over-hedging, forward projection, and a measurable Goldilocks Zone of correctable model error.
-These findings collectively validate the dataset’s core thesis: that general-purpose language models operate in a predictable, correctable error regime in financial reasoning tasks, making high-quality HITL correction data both necessary and sufficient for targeted improvement through fine-tuning.
+# Dataset Snapshot
+A small sample of the SenseAI dataset showing human-validated financial news sentiment, AI-generated reasoning, and confidence scores:
+The full dataset is available for pilot experiments upon request.

+# Demo Script
+We provide a demo Python script demonstrating the workflow of sentiment analysis and reasoning generation.
+Uses dummy data for demonstration purposes
+Shows the pipeline logic without exposing proprietary data or production scripts Ideal for researchers or collaborators to see the methodology in action

+# Contact & Collaboration
-We discuss implications for enterprise financial AI agent deployment and invite commercial collaboration.
-Researchers and practitioners interested in dataset access, licensing, or co-authorship are encouraged to contact bernykabalisa18@gmail.com.
+Researchers and practitioners interested in dataset access, licensing, or co-authorship are encouraged to contact: bernykabalisa18@gmail.com